llancruzz/hike-style/README.md

 * Our Mission

   * The main section of the Mission page includes a text about The Hike Style’s mission.
 It provides users with the main goal.
 The mission page contains two images in circle format.
+  * The way the two images are aligned is really part of the project and not any misalignment.

 ![Mission page screenshot](.//assets/media/mission.png)